mongodb/docs/source/about.rst

 About MongoDB
 -------------

-MongoDB is a :term:`document` oriented database system built upon a design that highlights high performance, easy scaling, high availability, and a rich query language.
-See the following :wiki:`wiki pages <>` for more information about regarding the MongoDB
+MongoDB is a :term:`document`-oriented database management system designed for performance, horizontal scalability, high availability, and advanced queryabiliy.
+See the following :wiki:`wiki pages <>` for about MongoDB

 - :wiki:`Introduction`
 - :wiki:`Philosophy`